Rory MacDonald (fighter): Bellator MMA

+Bellator Welterweight Champion

 MacDonald faced Bellator MMA welterweight champion Douglas Lima at Bellator 192 on January 20, 2018.
 He won the back-and-forth fight by unanimous decision.
 He sustained an injury with a big swelling on the shin of his left leg, midway through the fight.

-MacDonald moved up and challenged Gegard Mousasi for the Bellator Middleweight Championship on September 29, 2018 at Bellator 206.
+MacDonald moved up and challenged Gegard Mousasi for the Bellator Middleweight Championship on September 29, 2018, at Bellator 206.
 He lost the fight via technical knockout in round two.

 MacDonald next defended his Welterweight title against Jon Fitch in a fight that is simultaneously the first round of Bellator Welterweight World Grand Prix at Bellator 220 on April 27, 2019.
 The back-and-forth bout ended in a majority draw.
 Due to the fight ending in a draw, Macdonald retained the title and advanced to the semifinals against Neiman Gracie.
 MacDonald faced Gracie in the main event at Bellator 222 on June 14, 2019.
 He won the fight by unanimous decision.

 In the Bellator Welterweight World Grand Prix final, MacDonald faced Douglas Lima in a rematch at Bellator 232 on October 26, 2019.
 He lost the fight and title via unanimous decision.

 Professional Fighters League

 PFL season 2021

 On December 18, 2019, it was announced that MacDonald had signed with the Professional Fighters League.
 After a year-long layoff, mainly due to PFL not running events in 2020 due to the COVID-19 pandemic, MacDonald was set to make his promotional debut on April 29, 2021, against David Michaud as the start of the 2021 PFL Welterweight tournament.
 On April 8, David announced he pulled out of the PFL season due to a heart condition.
 He was replaced by Bellator and UFC vet Curtis Millender.
 MacDonald won the bout in the first round via rear-naked choke.

 MacDonald faced Gleison Tibau at PFL 5 on June 17, 2021.
 He lost the bout by a controversial split decision, with the vast majority of media scores and other professional MMA fighters scoring the bout as a win for MacDonald.

-MacDonald faced Ray Cooper III in the semifinals of the Welterweight tournament on August 13, 2021 at PFL 7.
+MacDonald faced Ray Cooper III in the semifinals of the Welterweight tournament on August 13, 2021, at PFL 7.
 He lost the bout via unanimous decision.

 PFL season 2022

-MacDonald faced Brett Cooper on May 6, 2022 at PFL 3.
+MacDonald faced Brett Cooper on May 6, 2022, at PFL 3.
 MacDonald won the bout in the first round via rear-naked choke.

-MacDonald faced Sadibou Sy on July 1, 2022 at PFL 6.
+MacDonald faced Sadibou Sy on July 1, 2022, at PFL 6.
 In an upset, MacDonald lost the bout via unanimous decision.

-MacDonald was scheduled to face Magomed Umalatov in the Semifinals of the Welterweight tournament on August 13, 2022 at PFL 8.
+MacDonald was scheduled to face Magomed Umalatov in the Semifinals of the Welterweight tournament on August 13, 2022, at PFL 8.
 However, after Umalatov was forced to pull out due to visa issues, he was replaced by Dilano Taylor.
 MacDonald lost the bout via TKO stoppage in the first round.